What is the best way to treat an illness? By preventing it in the first place.

 If you or a loved one has been diagnosed with congestive heart failure or another advanced stage illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program allows clients to receive an advance on their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.

 Relieve financial stress with the Funds For Living Program, a viatical alternative that uses your life insurance for a cash advance